 King Edward VI High School English Department is proud of the outstanding contribution it continues to offer the school as a whole.
 From poetry to blogging, travel writing to Shakespeare, we cover it all.
 We offer a variety of extra-curricular activities throughout the year such as performances from theatre companies, poetry competitions, such as Young Writers and an annual Readathon takes place.
 The Readathon is a sponsored read, encouraging students to raise money for young people with serious illnesses and helping us buy new school books!
-The department has two fully equipped ICT suites to enhance the learning experience and for students to access the Accelerated Reader programme on a regular basis.
+The department has two fully equipped ICT suites to enhance the learning experience on a regular basis.

 Key Stage 3